 (CNN) — Many people stay put most of November in anticipation of the money and time they'll spend on the impending Thanksgiving, Hanukkah and Christmas holidays.
 But you may want to rethink that idea.

 Because it's off or "shoulder" season for numerous destinations, there are plenty of deals to be had and discounted flight and hotel rates to enjoy.
 Also, the Southern Hemisphere is starting to warm up in November, as it enters late spring, while the Northern Hemisphere is cooling off both in temperature and travel intensity.

 If you can get away in November, either before or during the holiday, you'll find plenty of moderate weather, thinning crowds and bargain prices.

-Here are our top five places to consider traveling to in November:
+In no particular order, here are five marvelous places to consider in November:

 The Trastevere neighborhood is a popular culinary stop in Rome.

 November in Rome marks the beginning of the off season.
 The days (and lines) are shorter, a bit chillier and possibly wet.